younisshah/cherokee/README.md

 ```
 The rows of the symbol matrix is equal to the number of input qubits (here 2) and the columns represent the stages of the quantum circuit.

+# Cherokee & ØMQ

+Cherokee uses ØMQ’s node.js client and ØMQ’s Julia Server to transfer quantum circuit description and input states and the simulated quantum circuits’ and output state’s transfer matrices.
+Cherokee’s HTTP server wraps the ØMQ’s node.js client and is responsible for communicating with Cherokee’s quantum circuit simulator.

+# Cherokee & node.js

+Cherokee’s HTTP server is written in node.js which makes it inherently non-blocking.
+The HTTP client (browser) sends the circuit description and input state vectors using the Cherokee’s GUI (written in HTML5, CSS3 & jQuery).
+This circuit data is received by Cherokee’s HTTP node.js server, which passes it to the ØMQ node.js client.
+The ØMQ client in turn sends the circuit data to Cherokee’s ØMQ Julia server (RESP-REQ pattern) which forwards this data to Cherokee’s quantum circuit simulator.